Meet the new curriculum

 A number of programs have been developed to support faculty in the development of their courses.
 These include: one-on-one faculty coaching and feedback on course modifications; a series of workshops to update faculty on best principles and practices for online teaching; and assistance with website creation and online content delivery.

-Office hours with professors will occur virtually.
+Office hours with professors continue, albeit virtually.

 “Although the fall semester will be unlike any other, we remain absolutely committed to delivering the highest quality education to our students.”